-At SIARS, the primary type of material deployed will be calcium-carbonate based, such as limestone boulders, prefabricated artificial reef modules, or large concrete-based materials (i.e., connection/junction boxes, large sections of bridge decking or other construction demolition).
-Vessels or barges may be considered for deployment at this site consistent with prior deployments provided they meet stability and permit conditions.
+At the POM A Artificial Reef Site, only natural or calcium-carbonate based materials will be deployed such as limestone boulders, prefabricated artificial reef modules, or large concrete-based materials such as connection/junction boxes, large sections of bridge decking or other construction demolition.
+Vessels or barges will not be deployed at this site.